mmende/homebridge-samsungtv-control2/README.md

 # Custom inputs

 The `inputs` property allows you to add extra inputs to e.g. switch channels or start the sleep mode.
-Each input requires a `name` which represents the input name and a `keys` property which is either a string containing numbers only or a comma seperated list of keys ([possible keys](https://github.com/Toxblh/samsung-tv-control/blob/master/src/keys.ts)).
+Each input requires a `name` which represents the input name and a `keys` property which is either a string containing numbers only or a comma seperated list of keys.
 The keys will then be send to the tv with a delay of `500ms` (or what you configured) in between.
 Here is an example:

 ```json
 {